ajknol/cf-buildpack-r/README.md

 # Cloudfoundry R Shiny + Python Buildpack
 Forked from https://github.com/beibeiyang/cf-buildpack-r.
 Cloud Foundry R 3.3.1 Shiny buildpack which allows for installation of OS libs (sometimes required for R packages) and Python packages.
-I was not able to pip install in the Python 2.x / 3.x already available in the buildpack (permissions), so therefore build Python from source again in the /app/vendor dir.
+I was not able to pip install in the Python 2.x / 3.x already available in the buildpack (permissions), so therefore build Python from source in the /app/vendor dir.
+There is probably a better way, but this works for now.

 ## Install
 App directory should contain the following: